100,000 New Rivian Electric Service Trucks

 Just one year after announcing the purchase of 100,000 custom all-electric delivery trucks as part of its Climate Pledge, e-commerce giant Amazon is rolling out the new service trucks by automaker Rivian in 15 key cities throughout America.
 Amazon has invested over $1 billion dollars in the EV roll-out.

-Delivering Electric Smiles
+Delivering Electric Smiles with Amazon

 “Rivian’s purpose is to deliver products that the world didn’t already have, to redefine expectations through the application of technology and innovation,” says Rivian Founder and CEO RJ Scaringe.

 Amazon partnered with Rivian, using the new EV company’s customizable skateboard platform to create first-of-its-kind all-electric delivery trucks.
 Testing of the trucks began in April of 2021, aimed at testing the vehicle’s performance, safety and durability in various climates and conditions.
 The new trucks are built at Rivian’s Plymouth, Michigan plant.

 Amazon has installed thousands of electric vehicle charging stations at its delivery stations across North America and Europe and says the new EV trucks get up to 150 miles on a charge.
 “We’re loving the enthusiasm from customers so far, from photos we see online to the car fans who stop our drivers for a first-hand look at the vehicle,” says Ross Rachey, Director of Amazon’s Global Fleet and Products.
 “From what we’ve seen, this is one of the fastest modern commercial electrification programs, and we’re incredibly proud of that.”